How To Get Mortgage & Buy A House When Self-Employed

 3. Review your provable income: tax returns or bank statements.

-4. Don’t transfer money from account to account prior to application unless it’s well documented.
+4. Don’t transfer money from account to account prior to the application unless it’s well documented.

 5. Avoid new credit applications in the period leading up to the loan application.